JudicialCouncilOfCalifornia/courtyard/README.md

 1. `git clone https://github.com/Exygy/courtyard.git` to create the project directory.
 1. `cd courtyard` to go to the directory.
 1. `composer install` to install Pattern Lab.
-   - Answer `M` to all questions of the format `the path ./source/_twig-components/[directory name] already exists. merge or replace with the contents of pattern-lab/drupal-twig-components package?`
    - Answer `Y` to `update the config option styleguideKitPath (/[path to your repo]/vendor/pattern-lab/styleguidekit-twig-default) with the value vendor/pattern-lab/styleguidekit-twig-default?`
 1. `npm install`
 1. `npm run start` to generate the pattern library, watch for changes, and serve the pattern library on `localhost` at a port that will be specified in the command's console output.